mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 ### 2 - Level Pointers

 Levels are put on the World Map in the form of Level Pointers.
-They point to a specific address for the Objects and Enemies/Items of the Level in the Rom and the Object Set of the Rom.
+They point to a specific address for the Objects and Enemies/Items of the Level in the Rom and the Object Set of the Level.
 More on this in the Tool Window Section later.

 You can move them freely around the Overworld.
 Some Tiles can be used to enter a Level, whenever you step on it, some others, like the one on the right of Mario, need a Sprite, so a Hammer Bro, or an Airship on them, to activate.
 That's